robsimmons/dusa/README.md

 ← `README.md`: That’s this file, where you can tell people what your cool website does and how you built it.

-← `index.html`: This is the main page template React will render your site around.
+← `index.html`: This is the main page template React uses to build your site.
+When you're ready to share it or add a custom domain, change SEO/meta settings in here.

 ← `src/`: This folder contains all the files React will use to build your site.